kokonama/UDP_Drum_Machine/README.md

 Online/Offline use can be toggled with the respective switch.

-This uses "shell", which can be downloaded here https://github.com/jeremybernstein/shell/releases/tag/1.0b2

-Udp connectivity sourced from user: source audiohttps://cycling74.com/author/58ed04e7285705c15ccfa694
+Udp connectivity sourced from user: source audio https://cycling74.com/author/58ed04e7285705c15ccfa694